Bertini theorems revisited: Bertini-integrality over finite fields

+Our goal in this section is to prove the remaining Bertini theorems over finite fields: Bertini for irreducibility and integrality.
+This requires additional work.

-Our next goal is to prove a generalization of the Bertini-irreducibility theorem of Charles-Poonen \cite{Poonen-3}, where we allow the hypersurface to contain a prescribed closed subscheme of the ambient projective space.
-The Bertini theorems of this kind are very useful in the study of algebraic cycles and class field theory where one looks for hypersurfaces which contain a given algebraic cycle on the underlying variety.
-We shall later combine the Bertini-irreducibility theorem with \corref{cor:B-reduced-fin} to prove a Bertini-integrality theorem.
+In \cite{Poonen-3}, Charles and Poonen proved a Bertini-irreducibility theorem over finite fields.
+In this paper, we shall prove a generalization of their result where we add an additional constraint on the hypersurface sections that they contain a prescribed closed subscheme $Z$ (satisfying certain necessary conditions) of the underlying ambient scheme.
+The Bertini theorems of this kind are very useful in algebraic geometry.
+For instance, in the study of algebraic cycles and class field theory, one looks for `good' hypersurfaces which contain a given algebraic cycle on the underlying scheme.
+We shall combine the Bertini-irreducibility theorem with \corref{cor:B-reduced-fin} to prove our main result: the Bertini-integrality theorem.
+We remark that the latter result is completely new, even when the prescribed closed subscheme is empty.

-Our proof of the Bertini-irreducibility theorem for hypersurface sections containing a prescribed closed subscheme is based on the combination of ideas from the papers \cite{Poonen-2} and \cite{Poonen-3}.
-But some crucial new steps and manipulations are required to take care of the presence of the prescribed closed subscheme.
-In this section, we prove some preliminary results and derive the Bertini-irreducibility theorem in dimension two.
-The general case will be treated in the next section.
-We fix a finite field $k$ of order $q = p^s$, where $p$ is a prime number and $s \ge 1$ is an integer.
-We fix an algebraic closure $\ov{k} = \ov{\F}_q$ of $k$.
+Our proof of the Bertini-irreducibility theorem closely follows the `$Z = \emptyset$' case shown in \cite{Poonen-3}.
+However, some new steps and additional arguments are required to take care of the presence of the prescribed closed subscheme.